How did you get your start in the golf industry?

 Can you tell us a few things about your early life, where were you born, what high school, first jobs?

-Can you tell us a little about your family, how you met your wife, your kid’s names?
+Can you tell us a little about your family, how you met your wife, and your kids’ names?

 Where did you go to school for turfgrass management?